c4pt000/Docker-fedora-34-nested-docker/README.md

 ```

-then from the HOST side running all of this "docker-nested" -> "fedora-mac"
+then from the HOST side running all of this outside of docker-nested new terminal
 ```
 ssh -p 22 root@172.17.0.2